Anytime you try to grow, chase a dream, or reach a goal, chances are, there will be times when you’ll feel like giving up.

 You’re Just Beginning

-For instance, you’re probably not very good when you are learning how to play tennis.
+For instance, you’re probably not very good when you are first learning how to play tennis.

 You’ll hit some good shots and lots of bad ones.